ThomasBerthaud/multiplayer-game-template/README.md

 # Multiplayer Game Template

-This project is a template for creating an online multiplayer game.
-It is based on [Remix](https://remix.run) and [Supabase](https://supabase.io/).
+This template provides a solid foundation for quickly developing an online multiplayer game.
+It includes all essential features for a modern multiplayer game: matchmaking system, lobby, real-time chat, notifications, and player rankings.
+Built with [Remix](https://remix.run) and [Supabase](https://supabase.io/), it offers a robust and extensible architecture, allowing developers to focus on their game logic rather than technical infrastructure.

 ## Project Installation